globus/globus-compute/docs/sdk.rst

 funcX allows endpoints and functions to be shared by associating a Globus Group.

 .. note:: funcX internally caches function, endpoint, and authorization lookups.
 Caches are based on user authentication tokens.
 To force refresh cached
-          entries you can re-authenticate your client with `force_login=True`.
+          entries, you can re-authenticate your client with `force_login=True`.

 Registering Functions
 ---------------------